When will you start to receive your Dutch state pension?

 The Sociale Verzekeringsbank (SVB) is the organisation that implements the state pension scheme in the Netherlands.
 Your AOW pension will be paid with effect from the day on which you reach your AOW pension age.
 The AOW pension age is linked to life expectancy.
 Your definite AOW pension age will be fixed 5 years in advance.
 Enter your date of birth to check your AOW pension age.

 Most people are insured under the Dutch state pension scheme automatically

 The AOW scheme is an insurance scheme which covers everyone who lives or works in the Netherlands, regardless of nationality.
 For every year that you are insured, you build up rights to 2% of the full AOW pension.
-If you have been insured for the full 50 years preceding your pension age, you will receive a full AOW pension.
-For example: if your AOW pension age is 65 and one month, your AOW pension will be based on your insurance record between the ages of 15 and one month and 65 and one month.
-If your AOW pension age is 66, your AOW pension will be based on your insurance record between the ages of 16 and 66.
+If you have been insured for the full 50 years preceding your retirement age, you will receive a full AOW pension.

 The latest information about the Dutch state pension is provided in multiple languages on the SVB website.

 If you have lived or worked outside the Netherlands, you are likely to have been uninsured during certain periods, and you may receive a lower pension as a result.
 A small number of people who do live in the Netherlands are not insured under the AOW scheme.
 If you were born on or after 1 April 1950, you will not receive an AOW pension if you were insured for less than one year.